 Please email Jacalyn Duffin at firstname.lastname@example.org if you have a story to tell about drug shortages, a media report or statement that we should link, or any other information to contribute to www.canadadrugshortage.com.

-Jacalyn Duffin is a hematologist and historian who, for more than three decades, worked clinically in cancer care and teaches students of medicine, nursing, history and philosophy at Queen’s University in Kingston, Ontario, Canada where she holds the Hannah Chair of the History of Medicine.
+Jacalyn Duffin is a hematologist and historian who, for more than three decades, worked clinically in cancer care and taught students of medicine, nursing, history and philosophy at Queen’s University in Kingston, Ontario, Canada, where she is Professor Emerita in the Hannah Chair of the History of Medicine.
 She founded this site for information and activism on the drug shortage in August 2011.